Mmbara Hulisani Kevin: Mayihlome News

 On 30 May 2009 Hulisani, as President of the PAYCO launched Mayihlome News, an online Pan-Africanist journal.
 Initially, Mayihlome News was hosted on the free WordPress platform, and in July 2014 it was moved to a self-hosted platform.
 Mayihlome News has attracted Pan-Africanists worldwide giving insight into the Pan-Africanist political landscape in South Africa.

 Controversies

 Many controversies have followed the election of Hulisani as president of PAYCO.
-Some even call them politically suicidal:

 Call for Lethlapa Mphahlele to step down

-9 January 2008: Hulisani, in a statement, called for the resignation of PAC president Lethlapa Mphahlele.
+9 January 2008: Hulisani called for the resignation of PAC president Lethlapa Mphahlele.
 This position was met with strong objection among the leadership of the PAC, who even mentioned that PAYCO did not qualify, as a component structure, to call for the resignation of the president of the organization.
-Some provincial PAYCO leaders distanced themselves from the decision and the pronouncement made by Hulisani, some even calling it unilateral.
-However, Hulisani insisted that the decision was not taken by his person but by the NEC of PAYCO, including the provincial leaders.
+Some provincial PAYCO leaders distanced themselves from the decision and the pronouncement made by Hulisani.
+Hulisani insisted that the decision was not taken by his person but by the NEC of PAYCO, including the provincial leaders.